BornToBeRoot/NETworkManager/docs/Documentation/01_Application/18_WakeOnLAN.md

 ### Port

-The UDP port on which the magic packet is sent.
-The default port is `9`.
+UDP port on which the magic packet is sent.

 **Type:** `Integer` [Min `1`, Max `65535`]